The perfect tool for birth partners and mothers everywhere

 Not only does our Lohee Rebozo make a wonderful birth tool, but it can be used to carry your new baby as well.

 They are made from a durable, soft, and hypoallergenic fiber.
 With the Lohee Rebozo, your baby can stay safe, snug, and most importantly, close to Mama.
-Bamboo fiber is simultaneously strong and light.
+Our Lohee Rebozos are simultaneously strong and light.
 This means they are easy to pack and lightweight to wear.

 Check out our examples of how to wear your baby with a Lohee Rebozo by clicking the button below.